 config.js file contains all the settings you may need to change in order to get your application worked:

 SQBAPI_HOST: "http://sqlquerybuilder.com/", //You will need to change this address in case of using a standalone (local) version of SQL Query Builder web-servive SQBAPI_KEY: "XXXX-XXXXXXXXX-XXXX-XXXX", //Your API key for SQL Query Builder service MODEL_ID: "NWind"; //Your model's ID MODEL_FILE_JSON: "NWind.json"; //The name of your model file

 Our sample script loads NWind.json model file.
 You need to replace the value of

 MODEL_FILE_JSON configuration settings to the ID of your model and the name of JSON file created on previous step (e.g. "MyModel" and "MyModel.json").

-Note, that the sample works with MySql databases only.
+Note, that the samples work with correspondent databases only (MySql, PostgreSql, etc.).
 If you want some other database to be used, you will need to modify the

 EasyQuery.jsfile as well

 EasyQuery widgets send the query, defined by the user in a JSON format.
 You can get it through

 queryJson parameter in